 - 17. If subdividing, building, connecting to Council's services, or otherwise undertaking development in the District, development contributions may need to be paid.
 Development contributions apply to developments within the areas shown in the Development Contribution Catchment Maps in Part 3. - 18.
 In some circumstances, development contributions may not apply or may be reduced.
 Further information on these circumstances can be found in the sections: when development contributions are levied, credits, and limitations on imposing development contributions. - 19.
 Financial contributions may also be required in some cases.
 This is discussed later in the Policy. - 20.
 Development of new infrastructure sometimes means that areas not previously liable for a development contribution become so.
 For example, a bare section in a subdivision may be liable for development contributions whereas previously constructed houses on the same subdivision were not. - 21.
-Council officers will be available to help resolve any uncertainty about development contribution liabilities.
+You should seek advice from Council if you are uncertain whether Development Contributions will apply to your proposed development.